gurza/tomscheers.github.io/_posts/2025-7-29-writing-memory-efficient-structs-post.md

 There are still some potential improvements to be made, like you can derive a lot of state from just the name of the Monster, but I'm leaving that up as a challenge for the reader.

 ## Trade-offs
 Does this mean that you should immediately hyper optimize every struct you write from now on?
 As most things it depends on the context.
 Writing structs which are memory efficient is especially important in performance sensitive systems or programs with limited memory.
-Some methods like choosing smaller sizes for your int can easily cause an integer overflow or an integer wrap if you're not careful.
-Also derived state can often require a lot more boiler plate, especially when the state requires many other fields on the struct to be calculated.
+However say you just have one or two structs in your program it could be worth the extra bytes for readability purposes.
+Also, some of these methods can lead to unexpected behavior if not handled properly, like integer overflows if you use an integer type which is too small.

 ## Note
 I wrote this blog as a teen, typing it up on my old school computer because I recently stumbled upon data oriented development and thought it was interesting and wanted to write a blog about it.
 I'm by far an expert and I could be wrong in some specifications.
 If you find any errors feel free to open an issue on GitHub!